-- For both options value engineering may be available to save some costs, for example there is likely a cost saving when only the façade of the town hall is being kept and a new purpose build building is erected behind the façade. - Out of caution some of the costings may be a little inflated. - There are potential offsets through grants, property sales and fundraising.
-However, at this point in time it is impossible to put a confident value to this. - The grandstand is now heritage listed and will require working closely with Heritage NZ to achieve a good outcome. - Renovations always carry risks around unexpected weaknesses when the construction starts.
+- For all options value engineering may be available to save some costs, for example it could be investigated if there are any possible cost savings when only the façade of the town hall is being kept and a new purpose build building is erected behind the façade. - Out of caution some of the costings may be a little inflated. - There are potential offsets through grants, property sales and fundraising.
+However, at this point in time it is impossible to put a confident value to this.